A few weekends ago, the team that made “Bulldozer” came together for a new stop motion animation project.

-Many thanks to the director of photography Seng Chen, and the friends who showed up to help us make props and sets: Adrienne Aquino, Bernice Yeung, Sadie Contini, Han Wang, Isaac Hill, and Ursula Liang.
+Many thanks to the director of photography Seng Chen, and the friends who showed up to help us make props and sets: Adrienne, Bernice, Sadie, Han, Isaac, and Ursula.

 Here are a few photos from the shoot.